ai404/sim_calibration_duckietown/README.md

 ```

 ### Setup the workspace
+If the docker image runs properly, you will be given a link to access a jupyter notebook connected to the now-running container.
-On the simulator container open a terminal, and in it do the following:
+Open the jupyter notebook by following the link in a web browser.
+From the notebook, open a terminal, and in it do the following:

 #### Install missing packages